The Glass Outdoor Room by Samson

 We can help with any applications you may want to submit with 3D drawings and can organise a computer generated image too if you provide a good quality Jpeg page of your home and the area where you require the glass room or roof.

-Various glass specification are used in our glass room/roof structures, usually varying from 6mm to 12mm, and always either toughened or laminated glass for safety reasons alone – ‘safety glass’
+Various glass specification are used in our glass rooms/roof structures, usually varying from 6mm to 12mm, and always either toughened or laminated glass for safety reasons alone – ‘safety glass’

 The glass is nearly always clear as this is part of the reason for having the system in the first place – maximum light and vision.
 South facing glass roof and room systems can be specified with coloured tinted glass if required, usually green, grey or blue to help reduce the intensity of the sunlight during the middle of the day.

 The roof sections are nearly always 10 – 10.8mm laminated glass but we do have roof systems requiring only 6mm glass as well as optional polycarbonate infill sections in 10 – 45mm sections.